 Electra Battery Materials (NASDAQ, TSXV: ELBM) has secured a 10-year exploration permit for its Idaho copper and cobalt properties, covering a total of 91 designated drill pad locations and hundreds of potential drill targets.

-Compared to annual permits, this long-term permit “enhances project certainty, offers greater planning flexibility and significantly reduces administrative requirements,” Electra stated in a press release Tuesday.
+Compared to annual permits, this long-term permit “enhances project certainty, offers greater planning flexibility and significantly reduces administrative requirements,” Electra said in a press release Tuesday.

-Approved by the US Forestry Service, this permit would Electra to advance its exploration of critical mineral resources across the Iron Creek deposit, the Ruby project, as well as the neighboring CAS and Redcastle option agreement properties.
+Approved by the US Forestry Service, this permit would enable Electra to advance its exploration of critical mineral resources across the Iron Creek deposit, the Ruby project, and the neighboring CAS and Redcastle option agreement properties.

 Trent Mell, Electra’s CEO, said the 10-year exploration permit offers the “necessary regulatory certainty and flexibility” to advance exploration at 91 designated drilling sites, and positions Electra as a potential key contributor to North America’s evolving battery supply chain.